Arun-Palaniappan-036/PCB-Design-Session/quiz ideas/session-1-quiz.md

 ### 7) What is the role of Via in PCB layout designing?
    ANS_7: Via is used to connect the different layers in PCB routing

+### 8)In which mode does the Blinky board circuit of 555 Timer works
+ Options: Distable,Monostable,Astable,Bistable
+ ANS_8:Astable